ttuckerm/trendzo-working-5-7-25/comprehensive development plan.md

 - Use Claude.ai API for text analysis of video captions and comments
 - Implement logic to identify common template structures
 - Track engagement velocity (how quickly a template is gaining popularity)
-- Store analysis results back in Firebase
+- Store analysis results back in Supabase
 - Modify the database schema to accept and store expert-supplied strategies for enhancing template predictions

 Here's my current data structure:
-[Include your Firebase schema from the previous step]
+[Include your Supabase schema from the previous step]

 Please provide complete implementation with API calls, processing logic, and database operations for both automated analysis and expert input integration.
 ```